GreaterManchesterODA/Digital-Exclusion-Risk-Index/Using the DERI/How to and how not to use the DERI.md

 ### Investment without investigation
 The DERI is a risk index: it does not mean that every person in a high-risk area is digitally excluded; nor does it mean that no-one in a low-risk area is digitally excluded either.
 It gives an overview of where targeting resources could have the most benefit.
 However, this alone should never be used to justify investment without further investigation.
 For example, an area may appear to be at high risk of digital exclusion but may already be well served by a number of digital inclusion programmes, and therefore the need for investment and support may be greater elsewhere.

+## Further exploration of the tool and dataset
+The suggestions above are by no means an extensive list of uses, or uses-to-be-avoided.
+For more examples of how you might want to extend your use or analysis of the tool, check out [the guide on potential opportunities for extending the model](Opportunities%20for%20Extension.md).